-- Students may earn high school and college credit simultaneously by enrolling in approved Dual Enrollment courses as specified in the articulation agreements between the School Board of Sarasota County and other accredited post-secondary institutions, including State College of Florida.
-Students are expected to adhere to all deadlines and Dual Enrollment requirements published by participating colleges and universities. - 2.
-Dual Enrollment credits may affect a student's application status and the number of credit hours available in the lower division program of some colleges and universities. - 3.
-Students may take Dual Enrollment courses during school hours, after school hours and during the summer term. - 4.
-Students enrolled in Dual Enrollment courses shall be exempt from the payment of any fees.
-Students enrolled in Dual Enrollment courses are required to take the Dual Enrollment exam.
-If a student chooses to take a Dual Enrollment exam without taking the course, he or she is responsible for the fee. - 5.
+- a.
+Students may earn high school and college credit simultaneously by enrolling in approved Dual Enrollment courses as specified in the articulation agreements between the School Board of Sarasota County and other accredited post-secondary institutions, including State College of Florida.
+Students are expected to adhere to all deadlines and Dual Enrollment requirements published by participating colleges and universities. - b.
+Dual Enrollment credits may affect a student's application status and the number of credit hours available in the lower division program of some colleges and universities. - c.
+Students may take Dual Enrollment courses during school hours, after school hours and during the summer term. - d.
 Students seeking to take technical dual enrollment courses must demonstrate readiness for technical level coursework and have a 2.0 unweighted cumulative GPA for technical credit certificate Dual Enrollment courses.

-- 6. For academic Dual Enrollment courses, students must have a cumulative 3.0 unweighted GPA and obtain the required CPT/ACT/SAT where applicable.
-If the CPT must be retaken, students are responsible for the fee. - 7.
+- e.
+For academic Dual Enrollment courses, students must have a cumulative 3.0 unweighted GPA and obtain the required CPT/ACT/SAT where applicable. - f.
 The maximum course load for dual enrollment students will be governed by the current articulation agreement with the post-secondary institutions that is awarding the course credit.

-E. Early Admission to Colleges and Universities
+C. Early Admission to Colleges and Universities